puppetlabs/iac/_posts/2020-03-18-how-to-use-agent-information-on-puppetserver.md

 The [mysql module](https://forge.puppet.com/puppetlabs/mysql) contains custom types and providers to control databases, users and grants.

+> Note that the mysql module is still using the low-level API.
+Using the PDK and the Resource API, programming types and providers has become a lot easier as of late.
+Check out the "Further Reading" section below.

 **Use it for ...**

 * things that can be modeled as a puppet resource.